 - 32 All speakers must direct their words to the Chairperson.
-All Members must remain quiet and orderly while this is happening. - You will not be allowed to speak more than once on any individual matter unless it is to explain something or ask for an explanation until every other Member has had the chance to speak.
+All Members must remain quiet and orderly while this is happening. - 33 You will not be allowed to speak more than once on any individual matter unless it is to explain something or ask for an explanation until every other Member has had the chance to speak.
 You will then have the opportunity to speak a second time on a matter but only if the Chairperson agrees.
-Where the Chairperson raised the matter for discussion initially, he/she shall be permitted to make a final reply on the matter. - The Chairperson will decide how long each speaker is allowed to speak, allowing equal time to each speaker. - If any point arises which is not covered in these Rules, the Chairperson will give his/her ruling.
-If the Chairperson's ruling is challenged by more than one person, the Chairperson will step down and those present will decide the point raised on a majority vote.
-If the vote is tied, the Chairperson's original ruling is carried. - Meetings must not last longer than two hours unless at least two-thirds of the Members present agree after the end of that time to continue the meeting.
+Where the Chairperson raised the matter for discussion initially, he/she shall be permitted to make a final reply on the matter. - 34.1 The Chairperson will decide how long each speaker is allowed to speak, allowing equal time to each speaker. - 34.2 If any point arises which is not covered in these Rules, the Chairperson will give his/her ruling. - 35 Meetings must not last longer than two hours unless at least two-thirds of the Members present agree after the end of that time to continue the meeting. - 36.1 A person is able to exercise the right to speak at a general meeting when that person is in a position to communicate to all those attending the meeting, during the meeting, any information or opinions which that person has on the business of the meeting. - 36.2 A Member is able to exercise the right to vote at a general meeting when: - 36.2.1 that Member is able to vote, during the meeting, on resolutions put to the vote at the meeting; and - 36.2.2 that Member's vote can be taken into account in determining whether or not such resolutions are passed at the same time as the votes of all the other persons attending the meeting. - 36.3 The Board may make whatever arrangements it considers appropriate to enable those attending a general meeting to exercise their rights to speak or vote at it. - 36.4 In determining attendance at a general meeting, it is immaterial whether any two or more Members attending it are in the same place as each other. - 36.5 Two or more persons who are not in the same place as each other attend a general meeting if their circumstances are such that if they have (or were to have) rights to speak and vote at that meeting, they are (or would be) able to exercise them.